JeraldYik/nearby-food-web/README.md

 ## Deployment

-- [ ] Deploy onto cloud (will use Heroku for now, since Free Tier Amazon EC2 only lasts for 31 days)
+- [x] Deploy onto cloud (will use Heroku for now, will switch to AWS after more researching)